Lock and Roll: Door Locks and Keys for Motorhome Security

-Camping in a motorhome is a great way to leave your worries behind and enjoy the great outdoors (without sleeping on the hard ground with all the bugs and wildlife).
-A nicely equipped travel trailer or motorhome (commonly referred to as recreational vehicles) can make an outing so much more comfortable and enjoyable, until you run into trouble with your door locks or keys.
+Camping in a motorhome is a great way to leave your worries behind and enjoy the great outdoors without sleeping on the hard ground and being disturbed by the bugs and wildlife.
+Recreational vehicles, including travel trailers and motorhomes, can make an outing so much more comfortable and enjoyable, until you run into trouble with your door locks or keys.

-Compartment Keys Aren’t Unique!
+Motorhome Compartment Keys Aren’t Unique

 There’s nothing like hitting the open road for a weekend, or extended, camping trip in your motorhome.
-Whether you’re an occasional camper or travel full-time in your home on wheels, you want to keep your motorhome and your belongings safe.
-What you don’t want to find out is all your compartment locks can be opened with the infamous CH751 key.
+Whether you’re an occasional camper or travel full-time in your home on wheels, you want to keep your motorhome and belongings safe.
+Yet many motorhome owners are surprised to know that compartment locks can be opened with the infamous CH751 key.

-Many RV manufacturers used the same locks on the storage bin compartments to make it easier for salespeople to show potential customers several different models without having to carry around a huge ring of keys.
-Even worse!
-Some manufacturers used these locks on entry doors, as well (always use your deadbolt).
-Inspect your keys and if you find it’s a CH751, upgrade your storage bay locks with uniquely keyed locks right away.
+Many RV manufacturers use the same locks on the storage bin compartments to make it easier for salespeople to show potential customers several different models without having to carry around a bulky ring of keys.
+Some manufacturers use common tumbler locks on entry doors, as well which is why you should always lock the camper with an additional deadbolt.

-Storage compartments typically use a cam lock.
+Storage bay compartments are typically manufactured to use a tumbler cam lock.
 If you’re ordering new locks to install yourself, you’ll need to measure the cam size to get a good fit.
 Standard tubular lock sizes are 5/8”, 7/8”, 1 1/8” and 1 1/2″.
-You’ll also have to measure the locking arm, which come in a wide variety of sizes that range between 5/8” all the way to 2 1/8”.
+You’ll also have to measure the locking arms, which come in a wide variety of sizes that range between 5/8” all the way to 2 1/8”.